 12 W lower TDP.
 The thermal design power (TDP) is the maximum amount of power the cooling system needs to dissipate.
 A lower TDP typically means that it consumes less power.

-Clearly more L2 cache per core
+Explicitly more L2 cache per core

 0.75 MB/core more L2 cache per core.
 More data can be stored in the L2 cache for access by each core of the CPU.

-Considerably faster GPU clock speed
+Significantly faster GPU clock speed

 96 MHz faster GPU clock speed.
 The graphics processing unit (GPU) has a higher clock speed.